Remembering us in your Will

 Making a Will is an important way of looking after the future of your family and friends.
 After you’ve taken care of loved ones, you may wish to consider leaving a gift in your Will to Rowcroft.
 No matter how big or small, gifts in Wills ensure that we continue to provide our care and support to over 2,000 patients every year.

 How to remember Rowcroft in your Will

-Charitable gifts in Wills are not subject to inheritance tax, so you can be assured that the full amount of any gift you make to Rowcroft Hospice would be used to support our work.
+Charitable Gifts in Wills are not subject to inheritance tax, so you can be assured that any gift you make to Rowcroft Hospice would be realised in full.

 If after providing for your loved ones, you are considering leaving a gift to Rowcroft in your Will, please remember that we also have a commitment to you.
-You can read more about our commitment in our legacy promise.
+You can read more about our commitment in our Legacies Promise.

 We understand that it can be difficult to decide which charity to support in your Will.
 We’d be delighted to arrange a visit to the hospice so that you can see for yourself the great work that goes on here.